Bam-Corp/bambot/README.md

 Happy coding!

-*Note: Bam is early in development but it's improving fast*
+*Note: Bam is VERY much a work-in-progress. more to come very soon!*